idaman-id/goseidon/README.md

 ## 💪 Todo
 1. Unit Test
+2. Refactor Mock using `Testify`
-2. End to end Test
+3. End to end Test
-3. Database implementation `mongodb`
+4. Database implementation `mongodb`

 ## 🤩 Nice to Have
 1. `AWS S3` Support